jselbaz/BlackJack/README.md

 C. Potential future improvements
 	I. Coding a GUI for the interface
 	II.
-Programming this as an Object Oriented program
+Programming this as an Object Oriented program III.
+Make it more modular
+	IV.
+Abstract the data more

 III.
 Credit
 A. ASCII generator used: http://patorjk.com/software/taag